Dixon Meadow Preserve & Boardwalk

 Covering 14 acres of land, the Dixon Meadow Preserve includes there quarters of a mile of boardwalk and multiple native species of flora and fauna.

-A destination where birders have spotted 115 individual species of birds, plus fox, deer and groundhog, the Dixon Meadow Preserve is a gathering ground for native wildlife including the monarch butterflies known to make an annual two-day migration from North America to Mexico and back.
+A destination where birders have spotted over 130 individual species of birds, plus fox, deer and groundhog, the Dixon Meadow Preserve is a gathering ground for native wildlife including the Monarch Butterfly.
+The Preserve has an abundance of milkweed.
+This is where the monarchs lay their eggs and milkweed is the only food the catipillars eat.
+The August-September born monarchs make their migration, which can take as much as up to two months from North America to Mexico.